 - one of the most extensive environmental databases ever assembled for a resource development project in America;

-- a stable and predictable regulatory environment in Alaska and the US;
+- a stable and predictable regulatory environment in Alaska and the US; and

 - broad public support for responsible resource development in Alaska.